onnikiv/Hardware1_Digital-Circuits/06_Sequential_Circuits.md

  - ul
  - tul

-The system is a __Mealy__ state machine, because on some of the branches the outputs depend on the current state and the input values.
+The system is a __Moore__ state machine, because there are no conditional stateboxes.

 ___